ronanokane/StopLimitChain/README.md

 Purpose
 =======

 Binance doesn’t support limit or stop orders for unlisted fiat/stablecoin pairs.
-This project combines a ticker (3400+ symbols) and indirect two-step orders to fill that gap.
+This project combines a ticker (3,400+ symbols) with two‑step routing to place orders for pairs not listed on the exchange.

-Originally wrote to get around the removal of ZEC/USDC pair listing.
-You could only buy it with ETH and BTC.
-This script removes the need to have a tradeable pair first to place the order as the buy or sell action comes later and is a seperate script anyway.
+Originally created to work around removal of the ZEC/USDC pair, which left purchases only possible via ETH or BTC.
+Routing is specified up front.
+A separate, configurable action script handles buy/sell execution.

 Dependencies
 ------------